samene/surfers/README.md

 When users subscribe to alerts for a beach:
 1. Mobile app sends registration with phone number and beach selection
 2. Backend retrieves all geofences for that beach
-3. For each geofence, backend calls Nokia CAMARA API to subscribe
+3. For each geofence, backend calls CAMARA API to subscribe
 4. CAMARA API monitors device location and sends callbacks on geofence entry/exit

 ### 3. New Beach/Geofence Notifications